-MAIN ENTRY FACES: South.

-ESTIMATED AGE OF BUILDING: The building is approximately 37 years old.
+MAIN ENTRY FACES: North.
+ESTIMATED AGE OF BUILDING: The building is approximately 41 years old.
 BUILDING TYPE: Two story single family residence.

-SPACE BELOW GRADE: Crawlspace.
+SPACE BELOW GRADE: Slab on grade, Ground floor living area, Garage & Crawlspace.

-SCOPE, PURPOSE AND LIMITATIONS
+SCOPE, PURPOSE AND LIMITATIONS RESIDENTIAL The

-RESIDENTIAL

 The purpose of this inspection was to discover and evaluate major defects, deficiencies and deferred maintenance found in the main components of the house and in the building site immediately around the building inspected.
 A major defect or deficiency is a system or component that in the judgment of the inspector, would cost in excess of \$500.00 to repair or replace, is not performing it's intended function, or adversely affects the habitability of the dwelling or building.
 Defects are examined and a determination is made on how a particular defect will affect interrelated building parts and whether immediate repairs are required.
 The major components in this report are categorized.
 General information is given on the type of materials and construction methods.
 Specific information is given pertaining to the condition of a component and applicable repair and maintenance work that may be required.